Frequently Asked Questions

 A companion animal is a pet that lives with their human family.
 Companion animals include but not limited to a cat, dog, rabbit, chicken, guinea pig, snake, ferret, and horse.
 A companion animal is not a working animal but can be an assistance dog that is also your pet.

-A rehoming organisation that is eligible to receive an award is a not for profit rescue group, animal shelter or Council run animal shelter/pound.
+A rehoming organisation that is eligible to receive an award is a rescue group or animal shelter that can demonstrate a not for profit purpose, or a Council run animal shelter/pound.

-What is Pets4Life and what is their role in the Jetpets Companion Animal Rescue Awards 2018?
+What is Pets4Life and what is their role in the Jetpets Companion Animal Rescue Awards?

-Cathy is a passionate pet adoption advocate and currently has two foster rescue dogs at home.
-Companion animal rescue has come a long way and it’s time to celebrate their achievements.
-So, Cathy created the Companion Animal Rescue Awards as a way to showcase outstanding examples of rehoming best practice.
+Cathy is a passionate pet adoption advocate and currently has two foster rescue dogs at home, Twinkle, and Fluffy.
+Companion animal rescue has come a long way and it’s time to celebrate achievements.
+So, Cathy created the Companion Animal Rescue Awards to showcase excellence, best practice, and innovation in rescue.

-The inaugural Awards launched on the 14th of June 2018 in Sydney.
-This year, Jetpets is the Platinum Rescue Hero and Naming Partner, hence, it is called the ‘Jetpets Companion Animal Rescue Awards 2018;
+The inaugural Rescue Awards program launched on the 14th of June 2018 in Sydney.
+We welcome back Jetpets as our Platinum Rescue Hero and Naming Partner, hence, it is called the ‘Jetpets Companion Animal Rescue Awards 2019’.

-When is the Jetpets Rescue Awards 2018 program open for nominations and how do I receive notification?
+When is the Jetpets Rescue Awards 2019 program open for entries and how do I receive notification?

-The nomination period is from 12 pm (EST) 1st July to midnight (EST) 31st August 2018.
-To ensure you are notified, please sign up for the Jetpets Rescue Awards 2018 newsletter.
+The nomination period is from 12 pm (AEST) 1 May to midnight (AEST) 30 June 2019.
+To ensure you are notified, please sign up for the Jetpets Rescue Awards e-newsletter.

 What are the award categories?